About my work

 She puts a strong emphasis on reality, with a poetic vision.

-After working for years with children, Matthys noticed that children are able to create without inhibition, like an intuitive gesture, they are closer to something natural, rooted.
-Observing this, she was very interested in their process of playing and making things, very often unaware reflections and reenactments of what they live and see in society.
-Exactly what artists can do too.
+After working for years with children, she noticed that children are able to create without inhibition, like an intuitive gesture, they are closer to something natural, rooted.
+Observing this, she became interested in their process of playing and making things, very often unaware reflections and reenactments of what they live and see in society.
+Exactly what artists do too.

 In her video work PLAY! she researched how and what children play.
 The work is a poetic ode to the free play, the games children invent when they are on their own, when they feel free and create their own world.
 A world that often reflects their daily reality.
 It was filmed in three different zones: conflict, rural and urban (Palestine, Iceland and Brussels).